How To Get Help

 Thinking about suicide or hearing someone say that they are thinking about suicide can be scary, to the person that is contemplating taking their life or to the family member or friend who is trying to help them.

 If you or someone you know is thinking about suicide, please follow the below steps to help yourself, a friend, or loved one.

-What to do if you are feeling suicidal?
+What to do if you are having thoughts of suicide??

-People can feel suicidal without being suicidal, so the first step is to distinguish between acute suicidality and suicidal ideation.
+People can have thoughts of suicide without having the intent to die by suicide, so the first step is to distinguish between acute suicidality and having passing thoughts about suicide.
 I’m not going to get into the causes of suicidal ideation, just how to deal with those thoughts of wanting to die.

 I’ve been struggling with chronic suicidal ideation all my life.
 I’ve even attempted suicide.
 I know sometimes it’s good and they aren’t there, sometimes they’re there but in the background, and sometimes they are right there in the forefront of your mind.